 Two words represent a key tool in solving this riddle: bitrate ladder.
 And two more words describing them: per title.
 “Per title bitrate ladder.”

-With the three main delivery cost elements represented by encoding, content delivery networks (CDN), and storage, here’s an example of the benefit of per-title encoding using typical VOD library and streaming volume assumptions:
+With the three main delivery cost elements represented by encoding, content delivery networks (CDN), and storage, here’s an example of the benefit of per-title encoding (What is per-title Encoding?) using typical VOD library and streaming volume assumptions:

 Over 10% total monthly savings can be achieved, despite a slight increase in encoding costs attributed to per-title encoding.
 That represents 10’s of thousands of dollars saved annually, with the additional significant advantage of higher video quality for high complexity VOD titles, boosting the competitiveness of your offering regardless of which device plays back the video title.